jc-delrio/Solidity-TokenizedAssetMarketplace/README.md

 `unchecked` blocks are implemented in operations where overflow/underflow is logically impossible due to prior validations (`if`), saving the gas cost of the automatic checks present in Solidity 0.8+.

 ### 4. Security
+- **Pausable**: Allow pause/unpause critical functions if bugs are detected.
 - **ReentrancyGuard**: Implemented in critical value transfer functions (`buyAsset`, `sellAsset`).
 - **Patrón Checks-Effects-Interactions**: Internal contract state is updated before calling external contracts to prevent reentrancy attacks.
 - **Control de Acceso**: Strict use of `Ownable` for administrative inventory management functions.

 ## 📚 Main Functions

-🛠 For the Administrator (Owner)
+🛠 For the Fund (Owner)
 - **listNewAsset**: Registers a new asset in the catalog (ID, Price, Stock).
 - **restockAsset**: Increases the inventory of an existing asset.
 - **delistAsset**: Removes inventory from the market (unsold stock only).
 - **updateAsset**: Updates the price or the marketable status of an asset.

-👤 For the User
+👤 For the Investor
 - **buyAsset**: Buys assets.
 Requires: Prior approve of the ERC20 token.
 - **sellAsset**: Sells assets back to the fund.
 Requires: Asset marked as marketable and setApprovalForAll of the ERC1155.